 Does your nutrition change based on your activity levels or based on your training days?
 I love teaching athlete’s about “The Athlete’s Plates”, created by the dietitians at The U.S. Olympic Committee.
 The plates are meant as guidelines and can be modified for athlete’s nutrition choices.
 As an athlete, I like that the plates encourage different nutrition depending on activity levels.

 You might be thinking, “I’m not an athlete.”
-Well, if you exercise consistently, participate in sport, train consistently, are working towards physical goals, you should call yourself an athlete.
+If you exercise consistently, participate in sport, train consistently, are working towards physical goals, you should call yourself an athlete.
 Sports psychologist and associate professor of athletic coaching at West Virginia University, Kristen Dieffenbach, suggests everyone should consider themselves as athletes.
-Everyone should recognize that this status is not reserved for individuals who get a paycheck from it.
-Calling yourself an “athlete” can impact how you perform, how you train, and how you fuel your body.
+I agree that this status isn’t just reserved for those that get paid.
+The way you think about yourself impacts how you perform, how you train, and how you fuel your body.

 What is the Athlete’s Plate?

 Physical demands of your practices, exercise sessions, races, etc. differ day to day.
 And your diet should reflect these differences.
 One way to modify your plate and to maintain performance levels is to listen to your body.
 This takes practice and can be tricky, especially if exercise decreases hunger cues and appetite levels.
 Another reason I like these plates.